 - Patients with normal function of the hypothalamic-pituitary axis respond by increasing the levels of TSH following TRH injection.
-Patients with compromised HPA function may exhibit a delayed, blunted, or absent response to TRH administration.
+Patients with compromised HPA function may exhibit a delayed, blunted or absent response to TRH administration.

 Anterior pituitary hormone hypersecretion

-See also separate article Hyperprolactinaemia.
+See also separate Hyperprolactinaemia and Prolactinoma article.

-See separate article Cushing's Syndrome.
+See separate Cushing's Syndrome article.

-See also separate article Acromegaly.
+See also separate Acromegaly article.

 - A single measurement of growth hormone is inadequate because growth hormone is secreted in a pulsatile manner during deep sleep.
+A series is taken.

-See also separate article Precocious Puberty.
+See also separate Precocious Puberty article.